loopstring/3d-cutter/README.md

 TriMesh<T>(vector<array<T,3>>& nodes, vector<array<int,3>>& mesh)

 main.cpp is an interactive cutting interface that depends on OpenGL and GLUT.
+For usage, look at the comments in the keyboard callback function "void key(unsigned char key, int x, int y)".